CLARIAH/scholarly-web-annotation-server/discussion/alexandria-and-rdfa-annotation-client.md

  Annotation client is always in context of one or a few resources (e.g. a list of resources in a search/browse results list).
 With resource ids as constraints, filtering is relatively straightforward.
 When the annotation client is loaded in a browser window, it sends a request to the server for annotations on resources that it observes.
 Users may wish to filter these annotations based on different aspects, such motivation/task type, motivation/task label, date, user, group, ...

+PB: user won't get to see what he isn't authorised to see (shouldn't be a question of filtering in the client, should happen at the server).

+PB: edition could designate some annotation sets to be displayed by default?

 Outside the annotation client, there may be additional requirements for querying the annotation server.
 The task of annotating is part of the larger research process.
 Later tasks that use these annotations include analytical steps whereby the researcher may want to aggregate or compare (selections of) annotations.

+PB: first step would be export as csv or xml of a group of annotations, including annotated resource, content of annotation, date, creator.
+Also as a measure to create trust in potential annotators: you can be sure that even if our software would dispapper, your annotations are safe.
+(So it should at least be possible to download all of your own annotations).

 In the context of the Van Gogh and Mondriaan use cases, a researcher may wish to query for annotations based on *creator*, *motivation*, *tag/code/classification label*, *creation date* or the *type of resource* that is targeted by annotation.

+PB: Again I think in terms of sets.
+The first selection that a user will want to make to my mind is which set(s) he wants to see.
+Then as a next step, he may want to make subselections by e.g. classification label.

 To get a broader view of future requirements for querying and filtering annotations, the proposals of the [CLARIAH WP5 research pilots](http://www.clariah.nl/projecten/research-pilots) have been analysed and a rough estimate of their annotation tasks and querying requirements are listed below: